Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 Step 4: Second Fix — Read Replica

 Vertical scaling (bigger instance) is the easy fix.
-We tried db.m5.xlarge (4 vCPU, 16GB RAM).
-That helped for 3 weeks.
-Then CPU hit 90% again.
+Moving to db.m5.xlarge (4 vCPU, 16GB RAM) helps for a few weeks.
+Then CPU hits 90% again.
 Vertical scaling has limits.

 The real fix: horizontal scaling with a read replica.
-Most queries are reads (95% of our traffic).
+Most queries are reads (around 95% of traffic in a read-heavy app).
 Reads can be served from a replica.
 Writes still go to the primary.

 ┌──────────────┐